shruti1512/RWBootcampHomeWork/Week04/README.md

 - Uses Auto Layout to line up the  UI elements on screen.

-- Uses extensions for UIView, NumberFormatter.
+- Uses Extensions for UIView, NumberFormatter.